isc-projects/kea/doc/guide/dhcp4-srv.rst

 When Does the kea-dhcp4 Server Generate a DDNS Request?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-kea-dhcp4 follows the behavior prescribed for DHCP servers in `RFC
+kea-dhcp4 follows the behavior prescribed for DHCP servers in :ref:`RFC
-4702 <http://tools.ietf.org/html/rfc4702>`__.
+4702 <http://tools.ietf.org/html/rfc4702>`.
 It is important to keep in
 mind that kea-dhcp4 makes the initial decision of when and what to
 update and forwards that information to D2 in the form of NCRs.
 Carrying
 out the actual DNS updates and dealing with such things as conflict
 resolution are within the purview of D2 itself
-(`??? <#dhcp-ddns-server>`__).
+(see :ref:`dhcp-ddns-server`).
 This section describes when kea-dhcp4
 will generate NCRs and the configuration parameters that can be used to
 influence this decision.
 It assumes that the ``enable-updates``
 parameter is true.

 In general, kea-dhcp4 will generate DDNS update requests when:

-1. A new lease is granted in response to a DHCPREQUEST
+1. A new lease is granted in response to a DHCPREQUEST;

 2. An existing lease is renewed but the FQDN associated with it has
-   changed
+   changed; or

-3. An existing lease is released in response to a DHCPRELEASE
+3. An existing lease is released in response to a DHCPRELEASE.

 In the second case, lease renewal, two DDNS requests will be issued: one
 request to remove entries for the previous FQDN, and a second request to
 add entries for the new FQDN.
 In the last case, a lease release, a
 single DDNS request to remove its entries will be made.

-The decisions involved when granting a new lease (the first case) are
+As for the first case, the decisions involved when granting a new lease are
 more complex.
 When a new lease is granted, kea-dhcp4 will generate a
 DDNS update request if the DHCPREQUEST contains either the FQDN option
 (code 81) or the Host Name option (code 12).
 If both are present, the